bobcat4848/asset-management/README.md

 7. Navigate back to the project, go to `server/` folder and create a file called `config.env`
 8. Enter, `ATLAS_URI=` and then paste what you have from step 6
 9. Replace the areas in the text you pasted where it has `<username>:<password>` with the username and password you created in step 5
-10. Have your domain point to the IP address of the server the website is running on
+10. Next, navigate to the `server/` folder and run `npm install`
+11. Similarly, run `npm install` in the `client/` folder
-11. Run the server by opening two terminals, on one, go to the `server/` folder and run `nodemon server`.
+12. Run the server by opening two terminals, on one, go to the `server/` folder and run `nodemon server`.
 In the next terminal, go to `client/` folder and run npm start.
-12. The web server should now be running and ready for actual use
+13. The web server should now be running and ready for actual use
+14. Lastly, have your domain point to the IP address of the server the website is running on

 ## Credit